Dan Trapp

 Open Source Infrastructure

-OSS work around Claude Code workflow discipline, MCP visibility, public API access, and Infisical Agent Vault diagnostics.
+OSS work around Claude Code workflow discipline, MCP visibility, public API access, living documentation, and Infisical Agent Vault diagnostics.

-A set of developer-infrastructure projects focused on repeatable LLM-based development workflows, MCP observability, no-key public API access, and agent-secret diagnostics.
+A set of developer-infrastructure projects focused on repeatable LLM-based development workflows, MCP observability, no-key public API access, living documentation, and agent-secret diagnostics.

 Status